Art et Liberté: Long Live Degenerate Art!

-The Egyptian surrealists adopted the term “degenerate” as a badge of honor.
+The Egyptian surrealists adopted the term "degenerate" as a badge of honor.
 The term was originally used by the Nazi Party as a way to ridicule art that they felt stood against the fascist ideals of the state.
-In 1937 the Nazis held the “Degenerate Art Exhibition” which displayed works of modern art.
+In 1937 the Nazis held the "Degenerate Art Exhibition" which displayed works of modern art.
 Over 700 artworks that had been confiscated and seized by the Nazi Government, mainly Cubist, Dada and Surrealist, were shown with derogatory slogans painted on the walls.

 The Long Live Degenerate Art! manifesto aligned itself with the modern artists whose work was being seized, censored and/or destroyed by the Nazi Party.
 Such artists mentioned in their manifesto include Pablo Picasso, Paul Cézanne, Paul Klee, and George Grosz.
 As well, a reproduction of Picasso's Guernica was included in its first printing.
 The manifesto called for free expression, which they felt was being threatened by fascist governments and growing nationalism.
 It urged artists and writers to embrace the title of "Degenerate" art in the face of nationalism.

 It was first published in both Arabic and French, which further established the group's cosmopolitan stance and their influence in European Surrealism.

+Being part of the larger international bodies such as the Federation of Independent Revolutionary Artists was useful to support Art and Liberty's Long Live Degenerate Art! message.
+The movement shared the federation's rebellious ideas in fighting against the rise of fascist ideology in the early 20th century, and grasping onto ideas of freedom in creative endeavours.The Egyptian experience of its independence political movement and World War II are contextual to the creative motivations of this group.
+Art and Liberty's cultural rebellion was local as well as international.Freedom in artistic Egyptian terms, was viewed by the group as a resistance to nationalistic artistic limitations at a time of social change in Egyptian identity.
+Through surrealism, the group were addressing and confronting the limitations on modern art ideas by cultural Egyptian institutions who supported tradition rather than creative freedom.
+Modernist ideas such as the de-compartementalization of art forms away from elitist segmentations were at the core of Art and Liberty's artistic ideas.
+Visual art and literature were closely intertwined in the creation process of the Art and Liberty members.
+Paintings, sculptures and photography were influenced by the literary form.

+An alternative exhibition model was furthermore a tool to challenge oppressive nationalist and elitist views in the Egyptian art scene they were denouncing at the time.
+Five exhibitions largely of surrealist character were organized and used a broader terms to define them: Free and Independent art.
+The curation of these exhibition and its venues were participants in unconventional and reactionary character.
+The presentation of the group's surrealist art added a new dimension to their protest against established practices that echoed for the group, racist and colonialist ideas.